Chronophotographic gun

 The chronophotographic gun is one of the ancestors of the movie camera.
 It was invented in 1882 by Étienne-Jules Marey, a French scientist and chronophotographer.
 It could shoot 12 images per second and it was the first invention to capture moving images on the same chronomatographic plate using a metal shutter.

 History

-Étienne-Jules Marey invented it in 1882, based on the photo revolver invented in 1874 by the French astronomer Jules Janssen.
-Janssen invented it because he wanted to study the different phases of the sun and the movements of Venus.
-Marey, on the other hand, wanted to study how animals, insects and birds moved.
-He tried to use the chronophotographic gun to study bigger animals like horses or people, but the images superimposed on the film.
-Due to the slowness of the bigger animals there was no time between photo and photo for the subject to move sufficiently from the last position and it appeared all together and superimposed.
+Étienne-Jules Marey developed his chronophotographic gun in 1882, inspired by the photo revolver invented in 1874 by the French astronomer Jules Janssen.
+Janssen used to record the transit of Venus across the Sun on 9 December 1874.
+Marey wanted to study how animals, insects and birds moved.

-Functioning